privacycg/CHIPS/README.md

 Likewise, a request's partition key is the site of the top-level URL the browser is visiting at the start of a request.
 Browsers must only send a cookie with the `Partitioned` attribute in requests with the same partition key as that cookie.

-If the top-level site has an `https` scheme and is part of a [First-Party Set](https://github.com/privacycg/first-party-sets), the third-party can share the same partition across sites within the same set.
-In this case, the domain component of the partition key is the [owner domain](https://github.com/privacycg/first-party-sets#declaring-a-first-party-set) of the First-Party-Set.
-This is consistent with Chrome’s [privacy principle of partitioning identity by first party](https://github.com/michaelkleber/privacy-model#identity-is-partitioned-by-first-party-site), and ensures that tracking across unrelated sites is prevented by the obsoletion of unpartitioned third-party cookies.

-If the top-level site has an `http` scheme, the First-Party Set feature [does not apply](https://github.com/privacycg/first-party-sets#declaring-a-first-party-set), since it is only supported on secure origins.

 ### Opt-in cookie attribute

 We propose a new cookie attribute, `Partitioned`, which must be specified by the `Set-Cookie` header to indicate that the cookie should only be delivered in the same partition the cookie was set in.
 Any cookies that are not set with the `Partitioned` attribute will eventually be blocked in third-party contexts.
-(Note: Other features like the [`SameParty`](https://github.com/cfredric/sameparty) attribute may adjust the details of such blocking across domains within the same First-Party Set.)

 ### Using `Set-Cookie` with `Partitioned`